zenmpi/Center_Certification-/README.md

 # Center certification

 This certification center is based on bot telegram.
 This bot issues certificates for encrypting letters in Outlook.
 A special library based on openssl has been created.
 This library can be configured to issue any certificate flesh before issuing a certificate for https encryption.
-This bot issues certificates automatically; the multiprocessing library sprinkles it.
+This bot issues certificates automatically the multiprocessing library sprinkles it.
 Which runs the manager function in the background of all processes.

 ## Getting Started